moveit/moveit_tutorials/doc/move_group_python_interface/move_group_python_interface_tutorial.rst

 ---------------
 In RViz, we should be able to see the following:

-Press *<enter>* in the shell where you ran the ``rosrun`` command between each step
+Press *<enter>* in the shell where you ran the ``rosrun`` command in between each step
- 1. The robot plans and moves its arm to the joint goal.
+ #.
+The robot plans and moves its arm to the joint goal.
- 2. The robot plans a path to a pose goal.
+ #.
+The robot plans a path to a pose goal.
+ #.
+The robot plans a Cartesian path.
- 3. The robot displays the plan to the same goal again.
+ #.
+The robot displays the Cartesian path plan again.
- 4. The robot plans a path to the joint goal to the side.
- 5. The robot plans a path along the desired Cartesian path.
+ #.
+The robot executes the Cartesian path plan.
- 6. A box appears at the location of the Panda end effector.
+ #.
+A box appears at the location of the Panda end effector.
- 7. The box changes colors to indicate that it is now attached.
+ #.
+The box changes colors to indicate that it is now attached.
- 8. The robot moves bringing the box with it.
+ #.
+The robot plans and executes a Cartesian path with the box attached.
+ #.
+The box changes colors again to indicate that it is now detached.
- 9. The box disappears.
+ #.
+The box disappears.

 The Entire Code
 ---------------